rahul22mrk/job-discovery-platform/docs/architecture/system-architecture.md

 ---

-# 26. Security
+# 30. Security

-The system should protect:
+Protect:

 - Database credentials
 - API keys
 - Search provider credentials
-- Internal endpoints
+- Internal configuration

-Secrets should not be stored in source code.
+Secrets should never be committed to Git.

 Use: